len-sla/rp2040pico-w_BME680/README.md

   - Set up I2C power supply and necessary cables

     ![### source-result ](wiring-pico-probe.JPG)
-    In my particular case I used pico zero as it was the cheapest one as a Pico A of course you need to connect to appropiate UART1 pins on Pico A
+    In my particular case I used pico zero as as a Pico A (it was the cheapest one ) of course you need to connect to appropiate UART1 pins on Pico A

     ![### source-result ](RP2040-Zero-details-7.jpg)